lidofinance/lido-improvement-proposals/LIPS/lip-17.md

 The contract's owner is eligible for any possible storage modification.

-Additional `manager` is supposed to be used as a management entity able to add/remove relays.
+The additional manager is supposed to be used as a management entity able to add/remove relays.

-To minimize the number of entities, decided to use the owner as a token recovery recipient, having the permissionless `recover_erc20` method.

 ### Sanity caps and limits